 Authors of fiction – crime, fantasy, thriller, romantic, historical – seek to engage with their readers through literary skill.
 We try to match their writing with eye-catching covers, book design that makes the text easy to read and materials – cover artwork, keywords, text descriptions of various lengths – to help booksellers find a readership.

-Kevin Marsh is working on his next mystery thriller in the series kicked off by The Witness in 2013.
-The Cellist, re-introducing a character from The Witness, followed in 2017.
+Kevin Marsh has just published his mystery thriller The Photographer, third in the series kicked off by The Witness in 2013 and follow by The Cellist in 2017.

 In tandem, Marsh has been busy writing and publishing a trilogy: Belgae Torc, The Gordian Knot and Cutting the Gordian Knot, the Final Solution.